-The Certificate in Diabetes Care (CIDC) course is the UK’s leading foundation course in diabetes care.
+The Diploma in Improving Diabetes Care (IDC) course, previously known as the Certificate in Diabetes Care (CIDC) course, is the UK’s leading foundation course in diabetes care.

 You already work with patients to help manage type 2 diabetes, what if there was a professional development course that took you that one step further?

 This professional development course will demonstrate the ways effective digital communications can help improve outcomes for patients with long term conditions.

 Currently in the United Kingdom there is no standardised training in infant mental health for front line professionals who work with babies/children and their families.
 Infant Mental Health Online (IMHOL) is designed to address this need.

 The PIIOS is a validated, easy to use tool, designed with the front line practitioner in mind to assess parent-infant interaction between 2-7 months.
 The PIIOS has been developed to meet the need for a short, easily accessible screening tool to assess parental attunement for professionals such as health visitors, midwives, nursery nurses, social workers and psychologists.

 This one day course covers the essential information to enable GPs, GP trainees and dermatology nurse practitioners to update their knowledge and management of dermatological conditions they typically encounter in primary care.

 Our one day course is designed to equip healthcare assistants and nurses working general practice with the skills and knowledge to help prevent diabetes.